 Many recent works approach this task using deep generative models, which are suitable to address the ill-posedness of the problem.
 Until very recently, Generative Adversarial Networks (GANs) were the most popular choice and many works applied them for audio and speech bandwidth extension \cite{Eskimez2019Adversarial, su_bandwidth_2021, li_real-time_2021, mandel2022aero}.
 While GANs have a strong design versatility, they suffer from some limitations, such as training instabilities, suboptimal mode coverage, and a lack of explainability.
 For these reasons, there is a growing interest in using alternative generative approaches, such as flow-based models \cite{zhang_wsrglow_2021} or, as in the present study, diffusion models \cite{ han2022nu, lemercier2022analysing, yu2022conditioning, moliner2022solving}.
 Other works also used diffusion-based audio super-resolution models within the context of text-to-audio generation, where their purpose was to separate the task of high-resolution audio generation into separate hierarchical steps \cite{huang2023noise2music, schneider2023mo}.

-All the generative approaches mentioned above are designed in a conditional problem-specified setting, requiring specialized model training, with all the inconveniences stated above.
+All the generative approaches mentioned above are designed in a problem-specialized setting, requiring specialized model training, with all the inconveniences stated above.
 Only a few works so far have opted for a zero-shot approach \cite{moliner2022solving, yu2022conditioning} in which bandwidth extension is achieved only during the inference stage.
-However, while conditional approaches can adapt to unknown degradations (or lowpass filters), as long as sufficient data augmentation is used as regularization during training, the existing zero-shot methods require knowledge of the exact degradation, which is often unavailable.
+However, most of these methods suffer from the drawback of demanding precise knowledge of the degradation, information that is frequently unavailable.
 This paper proposes a strategy to infer the lowpass filter during sampling and allow for the first zero-shot Blind Audio Bandwidth Extension method, BABE.